StefanKubsch/milkyway/README.md

 - more work on code size (there are still some bytes buried, I think)

 Feel free to use the code!

+Why the name "milkyway"?
+In the 1990s, there was a german TV commercial for a candy bar called "MilkyWay.
+The tagline was "Der ist so leicht, der schwimmt sogar in Milch".
+Translated to english it is "It's so light, it even floats in milk".
+I find the name quite appropriate for a very minimal framework.